Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

-You can make this traditional doll with items found around your home and following the directions at education.com.
+You can make this traditional doll with items found around your home by following the directions at education.com.

 6. Kokeshi Note Holders

-Make these Kokeshi note holders for yourself or to give friends as gifts.
-You'll find the easy to follow instructions for making these note holders at Lynn’s Craft Blog.
+Make these Kokeshi note holders for yourself or to give to friends as gifts.
+You'll find the easy-to-follow instructions for making these note holders at Lynn’s Craft Blog.

 7. Kokeshi Doll Favor Box

 This is an outstanding craft that you'll be proud to display or give as a gift.
-Find the instructions at Kuretake UK Blog.
+Find the instructions at The Spruce Crafts.

 9. Kokeshi Doll Printable

-Just print off copies of this Kokeshi doll and let the kids color to their heart content.
-Then cut the dolls out and assemble.
-The easy, printable download is found at Activity village.
+Just print off copies of this Kokeshi doll and let the kids color to their heart's content.
+Then cut the dolls out and assemble them.
+The easy, printable download is found at Activity Village.

 11. Mini Kokeshi Doll